 The Texas Veterans Commission administers a state benefit entitled the Hazlewood Act.
 Eligibility for Hazlewood is determined by the institution granting the exemption.
 Students who qualify under the Hazlewood Act are exempted from paying tuition and required fees, provided such students are enrolled in state-funded courses.
 Examples of courses which do not qualify for the Hazlewood exemption include but are not limited to affiliated studies, University Extension, and executive education (option III) graduate programs.
 The exemption is based on the hours you are enrolled in, and not the amount of the tuition itself.

 Applications for the Hazlewood exemption must be submitted to the Office of the Registrar.
-We are accepting applications for the fall 2017 and spring 2018 semesters if you used the exemption previously at UT Austin, or if you have been admitted and paid your enrollment deposit.
+We are accepting applications for the spring 2018 semester if you used the exemption previously at UT Austin, or if you have been admitted and paid your enrollment deposit.

 All requests for Hazlewood exemption, including supporting documents, must be legible and submitted in a single packet.
 They must be received in the Office of the Registrar by the census date, but no later than the last class day as published in the academic calendar, for the semester being requested.
 See the veteran certification page for semester deadlines.